cs107e/cs107e.github.io/guides/bootloader.md

 8 Power on the Raspberry Pi

-This takes a fair amount of time, and doesn't take too long to become quite tedious.
+This takes a fair amount of time, and doesn't take long before it becomes quite tedious.
 Repeatedly inserting and removing SDHC also can wear out the SDHC connectors in your laptop and the Raspberry Pi.

-Another better method is to use a *bootloader.*
+A better method is to use a *bootloader.*
 The bootloader is installed on the SDHC card as `kernel.img`.
 When the Raspberry Pi runs, the bootloader is run.
 THe bootloader listens on the serial port